Mitchell brothers: Killing of Artie and trial

 On February 27, 1991, Jim, in response to demands by friends and associates to "do something" about alcoholic, cocaine-addled Artie, drove to Artie's house in Corte Madera with a .22 rifle that he had inherited from his father and fatally shot the younger Mitchell.
 O'Farrell dancer Julie Bajo (Artie's lover at the time) immediately called 911 and the police arrested Jim minutes later.
 Marilyn Chambers spoke at Artie's funeral, and he was then buried at Cherokee Memorial Park in Lodi.

 After a highly publicized trial in which Jim was represented by an old friend, Michael Kennedy (by then a prominent attorney), the jury rejected a murder charge and found him guilty of voluntary manslaughter.
 Before Jim's sentencing, numerous people spoke on his behalf (presumably appealing for clemency), including former Mayor Frank Jordan, Sheriff Michael Hennessey and former Police Chief Richard Hongisto.
 Jim Mitchell was sentenced to six years in prison.

 One of the outcomes of Jim's trial was that the California Courts allowed, in a precedent-setting decision, a computer-animation reenactment of the murder to be entered into evidence.
 The animation was produced by Alexander Jason, a crime scene analyst who had first planned to make a video to show the complex series of events that ended with Artie's fatal shooting.
 The animation showed the positions of Jim, Artie, the bullet impact points, and the path taken by bullets as they entered Artie's body.
 This was the first use of a 3D computer animation in a criminal trial.
-In his final argument before the jury, Michael Kennedy had attempted to mock the virtual-reality reenactment.
-However, the success of the method led to its use in other trials.
+In his final argument before the jury, Michael Kennedy had attempted to mock the virtual reality reenactment.
+The method's success led to its use in other trials.